lupyuen/pinetime-rust-mynewt/rust/app/src/cloud.md

 _Can we download and install packages into the GitHub Virtual Machine without using a GitHub Action?_

-Yes we can via the Ubuntu command line...
+Yes we can, through the Ubuntu command line...

 ```yaml
     - name: Install nRF5 SDK